LED High Bay Lighting

 UFO Highbay Light

 There are two main differences between a pendant light and a UFO light.
-A pendant light is often hung lower creating more of a dangling effect.
-Pendant lights also come with cages or shade reflectors to disperse light or protect from flying objects.
+Pendant lights are often hung lower to create more of a dangling effect.
+Pendant lights also come with cages or shade reflectors to disperse light and protect the bulbs from potential damage.

 Linear High Bay Lights